Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 ### Beverages
 - Beverages category is deprecated as well, please use "drinking vessel" where you can specify the contents if visible
-- if the liquid content not specifiable, use indefinable
+- if the liquid content is not specifiable, use indefinable
 - cups should be annotated without plates

 ### Birds